Top 6 Signs of a Love Avoidant

 Is impracticable and idealistic in view of themselves.
 Has an extreme sense of superiority and self-importance; Their self-esteem seems high, however, it is false self-esteem as it is only gained by viewing others as “less than” and the self as “better than”.
 They comprise a brazen mental state that it is always and forever, about him/her.
 They have a need for unconditional admiration, admiration, attention, but only on a superficial level.

 If you are not propping him/her on the high artificial pedestal, he/she often becomes offended, slighted, or bitter.
 When you call them out or confront them on an issue, inappropriate comment or behavior, or if you set a boundary, share a differing view, opinion, or belief— they easily view it as a threat; and consider it an attack on themselves.
 More often than not, their response is to become defensive then strike back with rage, fury, power games, revengeful tactics, or passive-aggressive behavior's.

 * (You may also notice narcissistic behavior's in your partner's relationships with others (family, friends, co-worker's, etc.)

-6. Resistant to Professional Help (for self and/or a relationship)
+6. Resistant to Professional Help - Counseling or Therapy (for self and/or a relationship)

 As a result, they will often refuse or resist help such as counseling, therapy, and treatment.